jathinbadam/Information-Retreival-system-for-searching-movies/README.md

 # Search-Movies
 Search Engine for Movies
 ## Problem Statement
 Many of us face problem in remembering the names of the movies, but we always remember the basic plot and cast.
+Implmentation of
+LSH algorithm in order to build this and compare all the distance_functions.
 ### Solution?
-This search engine helps you find the name of the movie and also recommends movies that have similar plot and genre by using concepts of **Information Retrival**.
+This search engine helps you find the name of the movie and also recommends movies that have similar plot and genre by using concepts of **Locality Sensitive Hashing**.

 ## Functionalities
  - Reads the .csv file of all movies with plots.
  - Removes all the characters that are not letters or numbers, converts the sentence to lowercase and removes the stopwords occuring in the document.
  - Removes all the documents that doesnot have plots and applies the necessary function to the documents that have plots.
  - Tokenizes all the words in a document's plot and stores them in a list, then it stores all the lists of individual plots into a corpus.
- - Creates a document vector by taking the mean of word vectors of the words in the document.
- - Asks for the query from the user.
- - Performs preprocessing(above mentioned operations) to the query.
- - Displays top ten movie titles that matched with the query given and displays it's corresponding document.
+ - Create shingles of 3 words each and convert in to 32 bit interger value.
+ - Create a boolean matrix of documents and shingles.
+ - Generate 100 random hash_funcs.
+ - Create a signature matrix using the minhashing concept.
+ - Using the concept of Lsh we get the similarity between documents using different distance funcs.

 ## Tech Stack
 Technologies to be used.
  - NLTK(Natural Langauge Tool Kit Library)
- - Gensim Library(word2vec model)
+ - Binascii from bisect_right
  - Numpy and Pandas libraries
  - Regex Library
+ - Random and sys

 ## Team Members